 - “Loro sono amici” (They are friends)

-Other Examples of Usage of Essere vs. Stare
+Other Examples of the Difference Between Essere vs. Stare

 - Loro stanno mangiando.
 (They are eating.)